weyoume/wenode/doc/Python-Debug-Node.md

 When the `with` block ends, the node automatically shutsdown and cleans up.
 The node uses a system standard temp directory through the standard Python TemporaryDirectory as the working data directory for the running node.
-The only work your script needs to do is specify the eznode binary location and a populated data directory.
-For most configurations this will be `programs/eznode/eznode` and `witness_node_data_dir` respectively, from the git root directory for Ezira.
+The only work your script needs to do is specify the node binary location and a populated data directory.
+For most configurations this will be `programs/node/node` and `witness_node_data_dir` respectively, from the git root directory for Ezira.

 TODO/ Long Term Goals